 <property name="openjpa.LockManager" value="pessimistic(VersionCheckOnReadLock=true,VersionUpdateOnWriteLock=true)"/>

-version: An alias for the
+version: This is an alias for the

 This lock manager does not perform any exclusive locking, but instead ensures